 Frequency and Familiarity Drive Food Decisions

 Radio delivers frequency in a way that is difficult to replicate digitally.
 A listener on a thirty-minute commute may hear your spot three times in a week without any active choice on their part.
 By the time they're considering where to take a client for lunch, your name is already in the room.
-Compare that to a digital impression that lasts 1.5 seconds and is gone.

 Reaching the Full Market, Not Just Your Retargeting Pool

 Radio reaches the other group: people who have never heard of you, who are not in your CRM, who haven't visited your Instagram page.
-In a market like the Treasure Valley, where thousands of new residents arrive every year without any established dining habits, that new-to-brand reach is where your growth actually comes from.
+In a market like the Treasure Valley, where thousands of new residents arrive every year without established dining habits, that new-to-brand reach is where growth actually comes from.
 The Treasure Valley's growth makes this especially relevant for restaurants trying to build a customer base that outlasts any single campaign.

 The Campaign That Works: What the Treasure Valley Data Shows